 At the moment it is forward thinking SME’s are leading the way.
 Make International sell bespoke Pottery Mugs and have used Social Media to enhance the power of their organic search engine optimisation work.
 Amazingly this work has pushed them onto to page 1 of Google for the keyword “pottery” in the whole world!

 Plan-it Interiors, an office storage furniture supplier use Instant Messaging technology embedded on their website to provide live, real-time support to their customers.

-Blindsinabox, a Dragons Den winning company backed by James Caan and Duncan Bannatyne make use of a YouTube channel to showcase their range of cheap blinds and blackout blinds as well as to provide useful instruction video’s for would-be consumers.
+Blindsinabox, a Dragons Den winning company backed by James Caan and Duncan Bannatyne make use of a YouTube channel to showcase their range of blackout blinds as well as to provide useful instruction video’s for would-be consumers.